Skip to main content

 • Observe whether the police act properly and fairly to respect the rights and entitlements of the person (and to inform a senior officer if this does not appear to be the case);

-• Assist the person to communicate with the police if they wish to do so;
+• Assist the person to communicate with the police if they wish to do so whilst respecting the right of a person to say nothing unless they want to;

 • Help the person to understand their rights and ensure those rights are protected and respected.